jlord/veil-look/src/index.md

 # hello world.

 Remember live journal and webrings and text?
 This is like that.
-Use the Glitch communities to add people to your web ring.
+Use the Glitch collections to add people to your web ring.
 Clone this template to start your own journal.
 Write better copy here.

-# How to create a new blog
+## How to create a new blog
 // TODO

-# Your webring
+## Your webring
 // TODO